 - Know your limitations – Plan your trip according to your experience and abilities.

-- Make sure that everyone is carrying at least 3-4 liters per person per day.
+- Make sure that everyone is carrying at least 3-4 litres per person per day.
 During summer and autumn, water in creeks is not available.

 - Bring enough food for the entire trip, plus extra in case of an emergency.

 - Choose clothing that’s best for a wide range of weather conditions; including waterproof a rain jacket and pants, as well as warm layer clothing.

 - It’s advisable that everyone should carry a compass and the latest topographic map – and know how to use them.

 - Wilderness First Aid – Bring a first aid kit that you can use in a wilderness environment.
 It’s good to be prepared, as when unfortunate events occur, help might be a few hours away.
 Everyone should be self-sufficient and be capable of giving first aid.